RiRa12621/openshift-onboarding/content/units/unit4.md

 ## Task 2

-While defining an SLO soudns pretty tricky, this task should actually be pretty easy as we can make most of the things up since we don't have real users.
+While defining an SLO sounds pretty tricky, this task should actually be pretty easy as we can make most of the things up since we don't have real users.
 An SLO or Service Level Objective is basically just a given goal that you want to achieve for your SLIs over a given period.
 Let's assume we talk about a 28 day rolling window as the timeframe, just for the ease of it.